dhis2-chap/epidemiar_example_model/README.md

 pv_env_var <- readr::read_csv("data/vivax_model_envvars.csv", col_types = readr::cols())
 ```
 into variables in the epidemiar_settings_demo.R file and then later loaded when the settings file is loaded.
 Not sure if it passed to the function or if run_epidemia knows where to use it simply by its naming convention.

+I have saved the enviromental and epidemological data for a single region/woreda, including the reference enviromental data, used for forecasting.

 ## Model
 It seems like they are using a generalized additive model(GAM) which is an extension of the generalized linear models(GLM).
 Has a smooth relationship between covariates and the parameter in question.

+## So far, what works
+The model now runs with the data from the demo example, and with column names aligned with CHAP conventions for non-enviromental data.
+For the enviromental data they use some long format, so will need to preprocess the data from CHAP to fit the format, as well as some info files regarding names and sum/mean and that determines which enviromeental features to use in the model, or just make the dataframes in the settings.R file.
+Can now specify how many weeks to predict for as an argument in the predict call. isolated_run.R runs fine, and train and predict work as intended.

+We might have to create the reference data from the supplied data, believe it was a funciton for that.
+For now, I believe the data in CHAP is weakly, which makes the model interpolate for the remaing 6 days, not ideal.